jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 In the first post in this series, we were introduced to the concepts behind sbt and its task engine, and how to explore and discover the task graphs that sbt provides.
 In this post we saw the practical side of how task dependencies and implementations are declared, using both the map method to map dependency keys, as well as macros.
 We saw how to modify existing task declarations, as well as how to use scopes.

-One thing I've avoided here is showing cookbooks of how to do things, for example, how to add a source generator.
-The [sbt documentation](http://www.scala-sbt.org/0.13/docs/index.html) is really not bad for this, especially for cookbook type documentation, but I also hope that after reading these posts, you aren't as dependent on copying and pasting sbt configuration, but rather can use the tools built in to sbt to discover the structure of your build, and modify it that way.
+One thing I've avoided here is showing cookbooks of how to do specific tasks, for example, how to add a source generator.
+The [sbt documentation](http://www.scala-sbt.org/0.13/docs/index.html) is really not bad for this, especially for cookbook type documentation, but I also hope that after reading these posts, you aren't as dependent on copying and pasting sbt configuration, but rather can use the tools built in to sbt to discover the structure of your build, and modify it accordingly.